 - Loaf pan

-- 14 oz liver or a blend of organs cut into medium-sized chunks
+- 14 oz liver or a blend of organs like liver, kidney, and heart cut into medium-sized chunks

-- 1 10 oz chunk of bone with meat attached like soup bones, a shank, etc (or substitute 4 ounces of cooked meat)
+- 1 10 oz chunk of bone with meat attached such as a lamb or deer shank, or soup bones.
+Or substitute 4 ounces of cooked meat.

 - 2 cups fine cornmeal

 - ¼ cup buckwheat flour

 - ½ cup yellow onion diced small